David Altshuler, M.S.

 (305) 978-8917 | [email protected]

 I could not help but overhear one of my neighbors having a lengthy dispensation with their 40-pound, brown, boxer mix: “We’ve spoken about this before, Ignatius,” she began.
 “How many times do I have to tell you not to pull so hard on your leash?
 You know I hurt my arm in the garden the other day.
 No, I’m not saying it’s your fault, I know you were just chasing rabbits and didn’t intend to tear up the vegetable beds.
-Just the same, could you please not pull so hard?
-My physical therapist charges a hundred fifty dollars an hour and we have that trip to the mountains comng up.”
+Just the same, could you please not pull so hard, Ignatius?
+My physical therapist charges a hundred fifty dollars an hour and we have that trip to the mountains coming up.”

 There was more.
 But you get the idea.